Wine Pairings

 Sauvignon Blanc

-8. Light summer foods
+8. Light summer dishes

 9. More than your just desserts